Woman fatally stabbed while visiting at Chicago area hospital

-CHICAGO Chicago suburban police are investigating the stabbing death of a woman by an estranged family member while both were visiting a patient at a hospital on Sunday.
+CHICAGO Chicago suburban police are investigating the stabbing death of a woman by a family member while both were visiting a patient at a hospital on Sunday.

 Elk Grove Village is located about 23 miles west of Chicago.

-Elk Grove Village Deputy Police Chief Chuck Walsh did not know the suspect's and victim's relationship to the patient.
+The suspect and victim may have been an estranged husband and wife, said Elk Grove Village Deputy Police Chief Chuck Walsh.
+He did not know their relationship to the patient.

 The stabbing took place in a hallway bathroom at the hospital.
 Another family member reported a battery at about 11:36 a.m. local time, and hospital security and police responded.